Pentax Q vs YI M1

 It is notable that the M1 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the Pentax Q does not provide wifi capability.

-The M1 is a recent model that features in the current product line-up of YI.
-In contrast, the Pentax Q has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Pentax Q was succeeded by the Pentax Q10.
+Both the Pentax Q and the M1 have been discontinued, but can regularly be found used on ebay.
+The Pentax Q was replaced by the Pentax Q10, while the M1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax and YI websites.

 So what is the bottom line?
 Is the Pentax Q better than the YI M1 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.